 Ashes to Ashes - would you choose a direct cremation like David Bowie?

-On the anniversary of David Bowie's death, we look at why so many Britons have chosen to opt for direct cremation like he did and whether the 'disposal companies' that have popped up in recent years are as ethical and moral as they appear
+Since David Bowie's death in January 2016, we look at why so many people have chosen to opt for a direct cremation like he did.
+With the rise of the 'disposal companies' that have popped up in recent years we look at whether they are as ethical and moral as they appear.

-This news sparked a surge in people looking at direct cremation, which is a lower cost, no frills alternative to a typical funeral service.
+This news sparked a surge in people looking at direct cremation or the unattended cremation, which is a lower cost, no frills alternative to a typical funeral service.
 There are no family or mourners present and prices start from £1,000.
 With the cost of dying on the rise, for those not wanting a fuss or looking for a cheaper option the direct cremation option is appealing.

 Inevitably, this also means that a lot of disposal service companies were set up in order to make money and take away any personal touches.
 You have Simplicity cremations, the direct cremation arm of funeral giant, Dignity Funerals and also Pure Cremation who launched at the end of 2015.

-Tom Owen and Son offer a direct funeral for £1,500 (price as at 31 December 2021).
+Tom Owen and Son offer a direct cremation funeral for £1,500 (price as at 1 May 2022) that covers Llandudno, Colwyn Bay, Conwy, Deganwy, Rhos on Sea and Penrhyn Bay.
 You can see what is involved here.
 We offer this service as we respect that not everyone will wish to have a full funeral service.

 - You will still receive the same high level of care and respect that you would expect from our highly experienced team.